Acid Rain and Sunflower Growth

 The pH scale measures how sour or bitter a liquid is, with lower numbers meaning more sour.
 In this experiment, sunflower seeds watered at pH 6 and pH 5 grow normally, but at pH 4 growth slows down sharply.
 At pH 3 and pH 2, the seeds never sprout at all, showing how even small pH changes can have large effects on living things.

-How acidic does rain need to get before sunflower seeds stop growing?
-You water five pots of sunflower seeds with water adjusted to pH levels ranging from pH 6 — close to normal rain — down to pH 2, using sulfuric acid to hit each target.
-Every two days for two weeks, you measure the average height of three plants per pot.
+How acidic does rain need to get before sunflower seeds stop growing entirely?
+To find out, you water five pots of sunflower seeds with water at pH levels ranging from pH 6 — close to normal rain — down to pH 2, which is very acidic.
+You measure the average height of three plants in each pot every two days for two weeks.
 At pH 6 and pH 5, plants grow normally.
 At pH 4, growth slows down sharply.
 At pH 3 and pH 2, the seeds never sprout at all.
+The results show a clear threshold: below a certain pH, the acid in the water shuts down germination completely.

 Method & Materials